zaenalium/quick_feature/docs/index.rst

-.. fast_feature documentation master file, created by sphinx-quickstart on Sun Oct 27 14:02:36 2024.
+.. quick_feature documentation master file, created by sphinx-quickstart on Sun Oct 27 14:02:36 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fast_feature documentation
+quick_feature documentation
 ===============================

 Add your content using ``reStructuredText`` syntax.
 See the